Deta-Cold/blockbook/CONTRIBUTING.md

 > on our infrastructure.
 We run Blockbook instances only for selected number of coins.
 If you want to have Blockbook
 > instance for your coin, you will have to deploy it to your own server.

-deta harware wallet supports over 500 coins, see https://deta.io/coins/.
+detahardhardhard harware wallet supports over 500 coins, see https://detahardhardhard.io/coins/.
 You are free to add support for any of them to Blockbook.
 Currently implemented coins are listed [here](/docs/ports.md).

 You should follow the steps below to get smooth merge of your PR.